newtonyan/portfolio-svelte-kit/src/routes/(getting-started)/work-experience/+page.md

 	title: "Programmer",
 	jobDuties: [
-		"Developed web application with Java and Apache Struts Framework", "Implemented improvements and enhancements on existing web application (.NET framework)" ]
+		"Developed web application with Java and Apache Struts Framework", "Enhanced existing web applications on the .NET framework" ]
 });
 ```